On the relative Morrison-Kawamata cone conjecture: Generic properties of fibrations and structures of cones

-\begin{proposition} Let $f: (X, \De) \to S$ be a klt Calabi-Yau fiber space.
-Assume that $R^1f_*\Oo_X$ is a torsion sheaf.
-Then the following results hold true. \begin{enumerate} \item There is a natural surjective linear map When $U$ is sufficiently small, we have
+\begin{proposition} Let $f: X \to S$ be a fibration with $X$ a $\Qq$-factorial variety.
+Then $\bAmp(X/S)$ is non-degenerate.
+If we further assume that $R^1f_*\Oo_X = 0$, then the following results hold. \begin{enumerate} \item There is a natural surjective linear map When $U$ is sufficiently small, we have